CMorenoStokoe/pynea-test-api/documentation/API-Reference.md

 Both the API and this documentation were intended to be broadly in line with modern REST API specs E.g.: https://spec.openapis.org/oas/latest.html

+_The API is exposed on port 300.
+Example default URL: http://localhost:3000/_

 ## sweets

 Sweets are represented in the database as nodes with the following properties: